Reviews and Comments

 This link opens in a pop-up window

-Review of 'The bestiary' on 'Goodreads'
+Review of 'Frey, God of the World' on 'Goodreads'

-Christine Wunnicke: The Fox and Dr. Shimamura (Paperback, 2019, New Directions) 3 stars
+Christine Wunnicke: The Fox and Dr. Shimamura (Paperback, 2019, New Directions)

 Review of 'The Fox and Dr. Shimamura' on 'Goodreads'